Onward

 Winding trails, a sanctuary of fallen bamboo.
 The shade a reprieve after an inferno Texas summer.

 The woods have long been a haven for me, especially in my running.
 Here, speed matters far less to me.
 My focus is redirected from the watch to the feel of my breath, the pumping of my legs up and down the hills.
 It feels more like playing, or flying.
 Being efficient isn’t really the goal.
-It’s being connecting the body, the body connecting to nature.
+It’s being connected to the body, the body connecting to nature.

 My chest is burning slightly, which reminds me I’m not in the shape I’ve been in before.
 I’ve also adapted to triple digits, so running in the seventies gives that hollow, crisp feeling in my lungs.
 But my body feels more like itself than it has in weeks—months even.
 I’ve prided myself in being relatively consistent in exercising over the years, but the past few months have been a struggle.
 The lack I feel is less in simply moving my body (though I’ll take that over being sedentary any day) and more in really pushing myself.
 I’ve simply kept up minimum maintenance.
 True testing of my limits has gone by the wayside.